 - 3.2.1.
 The Applicant's household composition and characteristics must meet subsidy/occupancy standards and any site-specific preferences to qualify for the bedroom size and site-based waiting lists they wish to apply for. - 3.2.2.
-Applicants must qualify for site specific preferences based on the wait list they are applying for. - 3.2.3.
 Every reasonable action will be taken to assure that applicants have access to make informed choices regarding the sites in which they wish to reside.
-RHA will provide information regarding location of RHA sites, occupancy standards, number of accessible units, amenities, school zoning and transportation resources. - 3.2.3.1.
-The above information will be available on RHA's website, in person at RHA's main office, or over the phone. - 3.2.4.
+RHA will provide information regarding location of RHA sites, occupancy standards, number of accessible units, amenities, school zoning and transportation resources. - 3.2.2.1.
+The above information will be available on RHA's website, in person at RHA's main office, or over the phone. - 3.2.3.
 Applicants who applied for multiple bedroom sizes in Public Housing prior to RHA moving to a site-based wait list, will be placed on each of the site-based wait lists for the complexes offering the same bedroom sizes as their initial application.
 The date and time of the initial application will be honored.
 Applicants will be informed of their placement on the new site-based wait list via USPS mail and e-mail, if one is currently on file.
-Applicants will be provided with the opportunity to review and update their applications. - 3.2.5.
-When applicants apply for RHA's site based Public Housing or Project Based Assistance Programs, RHA will inform applicants if the Housing Choice Voucher (HCV) wait list is open and will offer to add the applicant to RHA's HCV wait list. - 3.2.6.
-When applicants apply for RHA's Housing Choice Voucher (HCV) program, RHA will inform applicants if the site based Public Housing or Project Based Assistance wait list are open and will offer to add the applicant to one or both of those wait lists as longs as the household meets the income and occupancy guidelines.

-3.2.7.RHA will maintain separate waiting lists for all other housing programs it operates.
+Applicants will be provided with the opportunity to review and update their applications. - 3.2.4.
+When applicants apply for RHA's site based Public Housing or Project Based Assistance Programs, RHA will inform applicants if the Housing Choice Voucher (HCV) wait list is open and will offer to add the applicant to RHA's HCV wait list. - 3.2.5.
+When applicants apply for RHA's Housing Choice Voucher (HCV) program, RHA will inform applicants if the site based Public Housing or Project Based Assistance wait list are open and will offer to add the applicant to one or both of those wait lists as longs as the household meets the income and occupancy guidelines. - 3.2.6.RHA will maintain separate waiting lists for all other housing programs it operates.
 When there are insufficient applicants on a site-based waiting list, RHA must follow the criteria for re-opening the site-based waiting list.